guicaulada/FiveM-Scripts/vrpex/vrp_esx_menu/README.md

 This way we can all share our improvements, like the community was supposed to do.

-"You must be the change you wish to see in the world." - Mahatma Gandhi
+"One of the best programming skills you can have is knowing when to walk away for awhile." - Oscar Godson

 ## License